Web 2.0

 -

 I tune into the 2004 Web 2.0 Conference and learn about network effects and data sharecroppers.
-Meanwhile, I conduct my first major interview as a tech blogger.
+Meanwhile I conduct my first major interview as a tech blogger, with a former multimedia star.

 -